EdDataScienceEES/tutorial-ChiantiRuan/index.md

 -   **3.2 Independent t-test**: Compare means between two independent groups.
 -   **3.3 Paired t-test**: Compare means of paired data (e.g., repeated measures).

+#### <a href="#section4"> 4.
+Visualizing Results</a>

+-   One-Sample t-Test: Histogram with Hypothesized Mean

+-   Two-sample t-Test: Boxplot

+-   Two-sample T-test: Density plot

 #### <a href="#section5"> 5.
-Visualizing Results</a>

--   Create boxplots for t-tests to visualize group comparisons.
--   Use bar plots for chi-squared tests to display frequency distributions.

-#### <a href="#section6"> 6.
-Reporting Results</a>

--   Guidelines for interpreting and writing up results.
--   Use of APA-style examples for statistical reporting.

-#### <a href="#section7"> 7.
-Practice Exercises</a>

--   One-sample t-test on `Petal.Length`.
--   Independent t-test on `Petal.Width` between two species.
--   Chi-squared test for independence using `Petal.Length` groups.
+Summary and future study direction</a>

+- What's next?

-This tutorial introduces two fundamental statistical tests: the t-test and the Chi-squared test.
-You will learn their purposes, how to apply them, and how to interpret their results using R. These skills are crucial for analyzing data in various fields, including environmental and ecological sciences.
+This tutorial introduces the fundamental statistical tests: the T-test.
+You will learn its purposes, how to apply them, and how to interpret their results using R. These skills are crucial for analyzing data in various fields, including environmental and ecological sciences.

 You can get all of the resources for this tutorial from <a href="https://github.com/ourcodingclub/CC-EAB-tut-ideas" target="_blank">this GitHub repository</a>.
 Clone and download the repo as a zip file, then unzip it.